Group

 With my group at API, I study neutron star physics, accretion flows, jets and winds using radio, infrared, optical, UV and X-ray observations from various Earth-based and space-based telescopes.
-The prime instruments we work with are the Hubble Space Telescope, NuSTAR, Chandra, XMM-Newton, Swift and NICER satellites, the Isaac Newton Telescope, Magellan, Gemini, and Very Large Telescope observatories, as well as the Very Large Array and Australia Telescope Compact Array radio facilities.
-I particularly enjoy designing and carrying our ambitious observing programs that coordinate multiple observatories and allow to make exciting discoveries.
+The prime instruments we work with are the Hubble Space Telescope, NuSTAR, Chandra, XMM-Newton, Swift, NICER and XRISM satellites, the Isaac Newton Telescope, Magellan, Gemini, and Very Large Telescope observatories, as well as the Very Large Array and Australia Telescope Compact Array radio facilities.

 Current team members: